loupeat/ti-cpi/README.md

  - Bump the version in `package.json`
  - Run `npm run build` locally to verify the build is working
  - Run `npm run test` locally to verify none of the tests are failing
- - Commit and pus the changes to the main branch
+ - Commit and push the changes to the main branch
  - Create a new release on GitHub with the version number as the tag
  - The CI configuration in `.github/workflows/release.yml` will automatically publish the new version to NPM